 - Proof of public liability insurance up to £5 million

-You may also require planning consent from the National Park Authority if your set requires alteration to existing buildings, any temporary structures or your filming period goes beyond the 28 day Permitted Development rights.
-The Communications Team can help put you in touch with the appropriate organisations and departments if required.
+You may also require planning consent from the National Park Authority if your set requires alteration to existing buildings, any temporary structures or your filming period goes beyond Permitted Development rights.

-Filming on YDNPA land: £500-£2,000 per day (Subject to nature of the production, i.e. an educational documentary will be charged less than a commercial feature film)
+Filming on YDNPA-owned sites: £500-£2,000 per day (Subject to nature of the production, i.e. an educational documentary will be charged less than a commercial feature film)